BabylonJS/Documentation/content/How_To/WebXR/WebXR_Selected_Features.md

 ## Hand tracking

 Some devices and browsers support tracking the hand joints directly, with no need for external controllers.
-Such devices are the oculus quest (1 and 2) using the native oculus browser.
+Such devices are the Oculus Quest (1 and 2) using the native Oculus browser.

 25 points on each hand are being tracked and delivered to you on each frame.
 Babylon's hand tracking feature uses this information to constantly update the WebXRHand object and its 25 childrens' transformations.